SAE/AISI 1561 Carbon Steel (UNS G15610)

 Applications of 1561 Carbon Steel

-- Automotive components: 1561 carbon steel is used to make a variety of automotive components, including axles, crankshafts, drive shafts, and gears.
+- Automotive components: used to make a variety of automotive parts, including axles, crankshafts, drive shafts, and gears.